Mihut1/homework1/README.md

 * How did the idea for the company (or project) come about?
 It's hard getting funding for a startup, but it's even harder when the product doesn't exist yet, still requires regulatory approval, and is being launched during a recession.
+Robinhood has been funded through venture capital.
+Since its inception, the company has raised several rounds of funding, attracting significant interest from investors due to its disruptive business model and rapid growth.

+Robinhood had raised over $2 billion in funding.
+Key investors have included venture capital firms like Andreessen Horowitz, Sequoia Capital, and Ribbit Capital, among others.
 But after 75 investor pitches, the founders of a commission-free stock-trading app, Robinhood, found a few willing venture capitalists.

-Now the easy-to-use app has over 2 million users and is valued at about $1.3 billion.
+In addition to venture capital, Robinhood's financial journey included an initial public offering (IPO).
+The company went public on July 29, 2021, under the ticker symbol "HOOD" on the Nasdaq stock exchange.
+This public offering was another significant step in its funding and provided a new avenue for raising capital while giving the public the opportunity to own a part of the company.

 "There were a lot of people who didn't believe in it, and we had to bang down a ton of doors.
 We were really relentless," Vlad Tenev, the cofounder and co-CEO of Robinhood, told Business Insider US Editor-in-Chief Alyson Shontell on the "Success!
 How I Did It" podcast.
 "We probably knocked on 75 doors before we actually made it work."